pydoit/doit/doc/tasks.rst

 .. literalinclude:: tutorial/group.py

-Note that task is never executed twice in the same "run".
+Note that tasks are never executed twice in the same "run".